Estelle Youssouffa

-Estelle Youssouffa (born 31 July 1978 in Châtenay-Malabry) is a French politician who has served as a Member of the French Parliament for Mayotte's 1st constituency since June 2022.
+Estelle Youssouffa ([ɛstɛl jusufa]; born 31 July 1978) is a French politician and journalist who has served as the deputy for the 1st constituency of Mayotte since 2022.
+A member of the Union of Democrats and Independents (UDI), she sits with the Liberties, Independents, Overseas and Territories (LIOT) group in the National Assembly.

 Biography

 Estelle Youssouffa was born in Châtenay-Malabry, France, to a Maorais military father and a metropolitan nurse mother.

 She continued her schooling in Mayotte until she obtained her baccalaureate at Mamoudzou High School.

 She then attended the IUT of Tours where she was trained in journalism, then continued her studies at the University of Quebec in Canada in Political Science.

 She became a journalist and television host working for LCI, TV5 Monde, Al Jazeera English, BFM TV and iTélé.